Dental Hygiene – Associate in Science Degree, Certificate of Achievement

 DH 120INDEPENDENT STUDY1

-DH 200CCLINICAL BOARD PREPARATION1
+DH 200CCLINICAL BOARD PREPARATION AND DENTAL TECHNOLOGIES1

 General Education Requirements for the Associate in Science Degree